Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

-There are quite a few variants available in Keychron's K Pro Series.
+Keychron's K Pro Series offers quite a few variants.
 We've outlined the many variants and configurations in the chart below.
 We bought and tested the fully assembled K8 Pro with RGB backlighting, an aluminum frame, and Gateron G Pro Blue switches installed.
 You can see the label of our unit here.

 As Keychron releases more keyboards in this series, we will update our list of variants.
-If you have a variant you don't see listed here, let us know in the discussions.
+If you have a variant you don't see listed here, let us know in the comments.

 Normal Profile Variants